Ever tried to make sense of a mountain of test scores and wondered if there’s a quick way to see the whole picture?

 When you report the summary to faculty, avoid jargon.

-Say “Half the class scored between 71 and 88, with the middle score at 80.5” instead of “The inter‑quartile range is 17.”
+That said, say “Half the class scored between 71 and 88, with the middle score at 80.
+5” instead of “The inter‑quartile range is 17.”

 People remember stories, not statistics.